 2. Send GIA a copy of your DD-214 discharge documents and the Prior Education Form for Veterans (request a copy from us) with copies of your transcript(s).
 GIA evaluates the previous education and training of all veterans and eligible persons applying for veterans’ benefits.
 If credit is warranted, the course will be shortened and the Veterans Administration will be notified.

 3. You may enroll in your GIA program when your Certificate of Eligibility is issued and a copy sent to GIA.
 Providing documents to GIA does not automatically enroll you in courses.
-You must contact GIA Admissions to enroll: firstname.lastname@example.org or 800 421 7250, Ext 4001.
+You must call 800 421 7250, Ext 4001 or contact us to enroll.
+Please be sure to mention VA benefits in your inquiry.

 4. After you enroll, and in advance of the start date of your program, GIA confirms with the VA that you are enrolled in an eligible program and certifies your enrollment.
 The VA will then authorize payment to GIA towards your student account.